Trosley Park covers 170 acres of beautiful woodland and chalk downland on the North Downs and provides some spectacular views.

 Dog waste bins are available throughout the site.

-Dogs must be on leads in the car park and close to the café area.
+Dogs must be on leads in the car park, grazing areas and close to the café.

 A tap and dog bowl are available for use at the café area.

-The yellow route is an easy access route through the woodland which also provides spectacular views over the Downs.
+The Trosley Trail is an easy access route through the woodland which also provides spectacular views over the Downs.
 The paths are mainly flat, but with some surfaced slopes to navigate.
 In winter, parts of the route can be muddy.
 There are no steps.

 Forest Fun is a great play area for under 11's.